MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/deprecation-notice.md

 Configuration of MDE is non-trivial, requiring deployment of Active Directory Federation Services (ADFS), DNS record registration both in internal and external DNS zones, and possibly proxy configurations if the endpoint is to be exposed to the public internet.

-Further, there’s uncertainty with AD RMS + MDE with MIP SDK around specific scenarios, including:
+Further, there's uncertainty with AD RMS + MDE with MIP SDK around specific scenarios, including:

 - Offline protection
 - Federated scenarios
 - FIPS support for encryption endpoints